 - Metal Technologies

-The systems companies supply businesses who manufacture the windows and doors, known as fabricators.
-Fabricators can range in size to those manufacturing just a few frames per week, to several thousand per week (often referred to as ‘super fabricators’).
+The systems companies supply businesses that manufacture the windows and doors, known as fabricators.
+Fabricators can range in size from those manufacturing just a few frames per week, to several thousand per week, often referred to as ‘super fabricators’.

 Window and Door Fabricators

-In the UK there are around 4,500 window and door fabricators, of which some 1,500 fabricate PVC-U, 800 aluminium and the rest are joiners, or timber window and door manufacturers.
-Some companies manufacture more than one material type.
-Insight Data has a specialist database of window and door fabricators
+In the UK there are around 4,500 window and door fabricators, of which some 1,500 fabricate uPVC and 800 aluminium.
+The rest are joiners or timber door and window manufacturers within the UK.
+Some double-glazing companies manufacture more than one material type.
+Insight Data has a specialist database of window and door fabricators.

-Many fabricators also supply the trade, i.e. builders, double glazing firms or home improvement companies who do not manufacture, but prefer to focus on sales and installation.
+Many fabricators also supply the trade, i.e. builders, double glazing companies or home improvement firms that do not manufacture but prefer to focus on sales and installation.

 Window and Door Installers

-There are over 12,500 specialist double glazing and home improvement companies who fit windows and doors in the UK, primarily in the domestic sector (homeowners).
-Most of these companies (about 11,000) do not manufacture, and will buy their products from a fabricator.
-Installers are often loyal to a particular window system brand, and can vary in size considerably (from those installing under 25 frames per week to those installing well over 250 per week).
-Insight Data has a specialist database of window/door installers
+There are over 12,500 specialist home improvement and double glazing companies that fit windows and doors in the UK, primarily in the domestic sector (homeowners).
+Most of these double glazing companies (about 11,000) do not manufacture, choosing instead to buy their products from a fabricator.
+Installers are often loyal to a particular window system brand and can vary in size considerably (from those installing under 25 frames per week to those installing well over 250 per week).
+Insight Data has a specialist database of window/door installers.

 Many local builders will also install windows and doors, often as part of a refurbishment or extension, or while installing a new kitchen, bathroom or during renovation work.
 There is a growing trend for local builders to promote double glazing as an everyday service, rather than simply as part of a refurbishment project or extension.
 Insight Data has a specialist database of local builders, which can be segmented to target those in the home improvement sector.

 A variation of the conservatory is the orangery and this is growing in popularity.
-There are some 9,000 companies who install conservatories, most of which buy in their roofs from a roof fabricator.
+There are some 9,000 double glazing companies that install conservatories, most of which buy in their roofs from a roof fabricator.
 Insight has a database of conservatory installers.

 Many double glazing and home improvement companies have diversified into the roofline market, competing with builders and roofing contractors for the installation of fascias, soffits, guttering and cladding.
-Some of the major extruders of PVC-U and PVC-UE (foamed filled) include Kestrel/Celuform, GAP (Homeline), Freefoam and Swish.
-There are now over 7,000 companies who install roofline products, and Insight has a database of roofline installers.
+Some of the major extruders of uPVC and PVC-UE (foam filled) include Kestrel/Celuform, GAP (Homeline), Freefoam and Swish.
+There are now over 7,000 companies that install roofline products, and Insight has a database of roofline installers.

-There are a number of trends that Insight Data is monitoring, including the growth of composite windows (consisting of a combination of aluminium/timber, aluminium/PVC-U, etc.).
+There are a number of trends that Insight Data are monitoring, including the growth of composite windows (consisting of a combination of aluminium/timber, aluminium/uPVC, etc.).
 Some product developments in the home improvement/window industry are listed below.

 Vertical Sliding (VS) Windows

-Folding and sliding doors are a rapidly growing market and are now often chosen as an alternative to patio doors and french doors.
-They enable larger openings within homes and conservatories, and consist of several (typically between 3 and 7) frames hinged together that fold back against each other in a concertina style.
+Folding and sliding doors are a rapidly growing market and are now often chosen as an alternative to patio doors and French doors.
+They enable larger openings within homes and conservatories, and consist of several (typically between three and seven) frames hinged together that fold back against each other in a concertina style.
 Details are within the Insight databases.

-A composite door consists of a slab which is similar in appearance to a traditional timber door.
-The slab is constructed of a combination of materials, typically a thermoplastic, GRP or steel skin bonded to an engineered timber frame ‘skeleton’.
-The slab is typically filled with high density foam (although it can also be solid), and the edge of the door slab is usually a PVC-U/GRP or similar frame to prevent moisture penetration.
+A composite door consists of a slab that is similar in appearance to a traditional timber door.
+The slab is constructed of a combination of materials, typically a thermoplastic, glass-reinforced plastic (GRP) or steel skin bonded to an engineered timber frame ‘skeleton’.
+It is typically filled with high-density foam (although it can also be solid), and the edge of the door slab is usually a uPVC/GRP or similar frame to prevent moisture penetration.

-The slab is cut to size, fitted with the relevant glass if applicable, and fitted into a door frame along with hardware (locks, handles etc).
-Until recently composite doors where manufactured by a small number of specialist fabricators, but this market is growing rapidly particularly as an alternative to traditional PVC-U panel doors, and a growing number of PVC-U window and door fabricators are now manufacturing composite doors.
+The slab is cut to size, fitted with the relevant glass if applicable, and fitted into a door frame along with the hardware (locks, handles etc).
+Until recently composite doors were manufactured by a small number of specialist fabricators, but this market is growing rapidly.
+This is particularly true as an alternative to traditional uPVC panel doors.
+A growing number of uPVC window and door fabricators are now manufacturing composite doors.
 Information on composite door fabricators and installers is contained within the Insight databases.

 Helping you target the right prospects

 If you wish to target any of the markets or companies within the window, door, conservatory or building industry, Insight Data has the in-depth industry knowledge to help you.
-Our range of prospect databases are the most accurate, relevant and up-to-date available and you can also take advantage of our marketing services for direct mail, email marketing, telesales and design/print.
+Our range of prospect databases is the most accurate, relevant and up-to-date available.
+You can also take advantage of our marketing services for direct mail, email marketing, telesales and design/print.